jessefrench/TechTraderAPI/README.md

 <h2 id="postman-documentation">📄 Postman Docs</h2>

-Check out the [Tech Trader Postman Docs](https://documenter.getpostman.com/view/33562650/2sAYBViBzx) to learn about the API routes and see examples of how each request and response should look.
+Check out the [TechTrader Postman Docs](https://documenter.getpostman.com/view/33562650/2sAYBViBzx) to learn about the API routes and see examples of how each request and response should look.

 <h2 id="links">🔗 Additional Project Links</h2>